Classification of real Bott manifolds and acyclic digraphs: Real Bott manifolds and their cohomology rings

 Masuda and Panov~\cite[Lemma 3.3]{ma-pa08} showed that a binary square matrix $A$ is a Bott matrix if and only if every principal minor of $A+I$ is $1$ over $\ZZ=\{0,1\}$, where $I$ is the identity matrix.

-Let us recall the quotient construction and the structure of the cohomology ring of $M(A)$ for a Bott matrix $A$ in $\T(n)$.
+Let us recall the quotient construction and the structure of the cohomology ring of $M(A)$ for $A\in \T(n)$.
 Let $S^1$ denote the unit circle consisting of complex numbers with absolute value $1$.
 For $z\in S^1$ and $a\in \ZZ$, we use the following notation

 For a matrix $A$, let $A^i_j$ be the $(i,j)$ entry of $A$ and let $A^i$, $A_j$ be the $i$-th row vector, the $j$-th column vector, respectively, of $A$.
 We define the involutions $a_1,a_2,\ldots,a_n$ on $T^n:=(S^1)^n$ by